 Museum Voices: Why taking action for science matters to democracy

 At the Science Museum of Minnesota, we envision a world where everyone has the power to use science to make lives better.
-How do we get there?
-By working to turn on the science, inspire learning, inform policy, and improve lives.
+So, we’ve brought together scientists, researchers and leaders to share why science matters in a democracy and how you can “turn on the science” with your vote.

-In this case, getting society’s blessing means voting for candidates who use science to make the world a better place.
+By advocating and voting for candidates who use science to make the world a better place, we can build a strong foundation for addressing society’s most critical issues.

 Scientists approach democracy like they approach research—with perseverance

-Researchers spend days, months, and years figuring out answers to their hypotheses.
-Jim Weil, a Research Associate who uses Science Museum collections to uncover new insights about anthropology, believes that “Science is critical to the world because it channels the most significant characteristic of the human species: imagination.”
+Researchers spend days, months and years figuring out answers to their hypotheses.
+Jim Weil, a Research Associate who uses Science Museum of Minnesota collections to uncover new insights about anthropology, believes that “Science is critical to the world because it channels the most significant characteristic of the human species: imagination.”

 In Jim’s own words, science is a way to funnel perceptions, dreams, and hopes into a systematic process that reveals the cause and effect behind occurrences we observe every day.